 To the client, you are entirely responsible for the final product, so make sure your partners understand your standards and commitment to quality.

 A lot of unknowns stand in the way of the entrepreneur when starting a business.
-In the early days, these risks can be catastrophic, but most are mitigated by experience along the learning curve.
+In its early days, these risks can be catastrophic, but most are mitigated by experience along the learning curve.

 Contrary to popular belief, insurance is a lot more valuable for new businesses as opposed to older ones.
 The reason is simply that larger businesses can withstand the effects of adverse events, not so much for small businesses.